searxng/searxng/docs/dev/lxcdev.rst

         $ sudo -H ./utils/lxc.sh cmd searx-archlinux \
           systemctl stop uwsgi@searx

-With the command above, we stopped the searx uWSGI-App in the archlinux container.
+With the command above, we stopped the SearXNG uWSGI-App in the archlinux container.

 The uWSGI-App for the archlinux dsitros is configured in